alirizaercan/eCommerce_Website_Greencat/README.md

     npm install
 ```

-5. Start the backend Flask server:
+5. Start the backend Flask server in new terminal:

 ```bash
 cd backend